 Sure, you can find an assortment of frozen ice pops in the grocery store.
 So you may wonder why you should go through the effort of making your own.
 While there are many varieties available, the possible flavor combinations are endless.
 So you can get creative and come up with your own combinations.
 Plus, you have control over the ingredients and can avoid preservatives, possible allergens, and even extra sugar, if you prefer.

-Now that you have your supplies, read on for some amazing popsicle recipes to try so you can cool off on a hot summer day.
+Now that you have your supplies and tips, read on for some amazing popsicle recipes to try so you can cool off on a hot summer day.
 And don’t forget to get the kids in the kitchen.
 They’ll love making them as much as they love eating them.

 30+ Easy Popsicle Recipes